Physics

 Career Options

-Graduates of the Physics program can pursue a variety of exciting careers, including astronomy, health physics and nuclear physics, with many of these employment opportunities in the Augusta area.
+Graduates of the Physics program can pursue a variety of exciting careers, including astronomy, health physics, engineering, and nuclear physics, with many of these employment opportunities in the Augusta area.
 Those wishing to move on to graduate and professional programs can choose from an even more select list of occupations.

 Student smiles and hold beaker in a lab